 My mom’s canister Electrolux hit her in the ankles when she pulled the hose too hard.
 The exact same thing happens to me with my Electrolux canister.
-I’m also a little sick of carrying the canister down the stairs.
-Either I’m going to trip on the cord, or the canister is going to fall to its death.
-You know what’d be nice?
-A lightweight, battery-operated vacuum cleaner that deeply cleans the carpet and stairs.
-One that’s as powerful as our trusty — if ancient — Electrolux canisters.
-No wires, only a little bit of weight, and no cord-tripping hazards.
+I am also a little sick of carrying the canister down the stairs.

 - The vacuum is lightweight